ietf-ribose/doi2ietf-py/README.md

 ### Testing

 Test modules are placed under the `tests` directory.
 It uses data from `tests/fixtures` directory.
+Python `xmldiff` module is required for this tests.
+It was commented out in `requirements.txt`.

 There is 3 type of files: `*.json`, `*.yaml` and `*.xml`.